Smorodov/Multitarget-tracker/README.md

 # Last changes

+* Works Python example with Motion detector

 * Robust tracking a small and fast objects with background subtraction algorithm

-* TensorRT 8 for YOLO detectors

 # New videos!